Milk In Your Coffee - Which Milks Best Enhance Your Brew

 Then, of any classic roast - light, medium, or dark - dark roast is the preferred selection when incorporating half and half or heavy cream as the thick, rich texture offers a smooth, velvety finish to such brews.

-Unlike some plant based milks, heat isn’t a deterrent when using half and half or cream.
+Unlike some plant-based milks, heat isn’t a deterrent when using half and half or cream.
 Instead, especially in the case of heavy cream, these additions contain a greater amount of fat and oil which easily seems to melt into your brew, offering an overall smooth sipping experience.

 *Just remember, a little goes a long way.